Pet Ear Infections

 Aftercare at home

-• follow the medication directions that have been advised by your veterinarian
+• Follow the medication directions that your veterinarian has advised.

-• only used medications prescribed by your veterinarian
+• Only use medications prescribed by your veterinarian.

-• please follow all veterinary home care instructions to the end of its course
+• Please follow all veterinary home care instructions to the end of the course.

 Remember, all breeds of dogs and cats are susceptible to ear infections.
 Carefully watch for signs of tenderness, discharge, redness or odour from your pet’s ears.